-From the roots (Radix Taraxaci) and the herb (Herba Taraxaci) a fluid aqueous extracts (1 mL extract corresponds to 1 g dry drug) were prepared, from which various dilutions have been obtained from 0.5% to 6% (i.e. 0.5-6 g fluid extract to 100 mL distilled water).
-The diuretic action of aqueous extracts obtained from Herba Taraxaci was reported to be stronger than that from the root extracts (administered through a gastric tube to male rats at a dose of 50 mL/kg body weight).
+From the roots (Taraxaci radix) and the herb (Taraxaci herba) a fluid aqueous extracts (1 ml extract corresponds to 1 g dry drug) were prepared, from which various dilutions have been obtained from 0.5% to 6% (i.e. 0.5-6 g fluid extract to 100 ml distilled water).
+The diuretic action of aqueous extracts obtained from Taraxaci herba was reported to be stronger than that from the root extracts (administered through a gastric tube to male rats at a dose of 50 ml/kg body weight).
 The control group was given the same amount of water.
 The diuretic and saluretic indices of 1 g herb/kg body weight was comparable to 4 g root/kg body weight, respectively.
-The very high saluretic index concerning potassium excretion may be due to the high potassium content (Rácz-Kotilla et al. 1974).
+The very high saluretic index concerning potassium excretion may be due to the high potassium content (Rácz-Kotilla et al., 1974).
 As in many in vivo experiments a biphasic effect could be seen for following concentrations (%): 0.5, 1, 2, 4 and 6.
-For a diuretic index (= urine volume of test group/urine volume of control group): 1.08,

-1.12, 1.42, 1.09 and 0.90.
+For a diuretic index (= urine volume of test group/urine volume of control group): 1.08, 1.12, 1.42, 1.09 and 0.90.
 For a "sodium" saluretic index (= urinary excretion of sodium of test group/urinary excretion of sodium of control group): 1.12, 1.25, 2.58, 1.64 and 1.23.
 For a "kalium" saluretic index (= urinary excretion of kalium of test group/urinary excretion of kalium of control group): 1.04, 1.09, 1.98, 1.66 and 1.32.

-The calculation of a single dose in the rat is not applicable to the setted single dose in an adult human as used in a monograph.
-Here we always rely on data from scientific articles or textbooks.
+Assessor's comment: The calculation of a single dose in the rat is not applicable to the set single dose in an adult human as used in a monograph.
+There it is applicable to rely on data from scientific articles or textbooks.

 Purified fractions isolated from dandelion roots collected in autumn were examined using saline-loaded mice.
-A petrol ether fraction and two methanol fractions (all prepared by subsequent Soxhlet extraction and chromatographic separation) in concentration of 50 mL/kg body weight slightly increased the final urine volume in male mice (Hook et al. 1993).

-Other authors could not confirm a diuretic activity: per os (p.o.) or intraperitoneal (i.p.) application of an ethanolic extract (4 g of dry drug/kg) (Tita et al. 1993) or of an aqueous root extract (4g/1000 ml, ad libitum drunk for 24 hrs, urine collected during 24 hrs) in female Wistar rats (Grases et al. 1994).
+A petrol ether fraction and two methanol fractions (all prepared by subsequent Soxhlet extraction and chromatographic separation) in concentration of 50 ml/kg body weight slightly increased the final urine volume in male mice (Hook et al., 1993).
+Other authors could not confirm a diuretic activity: per os (p.o.) or intraperitoneal (i.p.) application of an ethanolic extract (4 g of dry drug/kg) (Tita et al., 1993) or of an aqueous root extract (4g/1000 ml, ad libitum drunk for 24 h, urine collected during 24 h) in female Wistar rats (Grases et al., 1994).